Knightly95/ax-grid-app/README.md

 This repository is a small React + TypeScript app bootstrapped with Vite.

+## Prerequisites

+You must have Node.js installed to use this project.
+This project was created with Node.js v24.12.0.
+Some older Node.js versions may cause errors or incompatibilities.

 Quick steps to get running locally:

 ## Install dependencies